ASKabalan/-infrared-cloud-detection-/paper/plan.md

 #### 	6.3 Future perspectives

-  - real-time data analysis module
+  - real-time data analysis module as in ACS.pdf
   - re-training on larger dataset

 ### 7. CONCLUSION